lch333/Microsoft-Engage-2021/README.md

 This repository contains my project for Microsoft Engage 2021 Mentorship Program.

-This project involves a video calling and chatting website for two users.
+This project involves a video calling and chatting web application for two users.
 The website is hosted here:- https://engage-teams-clone-e.herokuapp.com/

 **Technologies Used:** <br />